Innovator Founder Visa: Can You Work, and What About Dependants?

 This secondary employment permission means you can supplement your income while the business builds revenue.
 For founders in the early stages — when business income is minimal — this provides an important financial buffer without violating the visa conditions.

 What you cannot do on secondary employment: You cannot work below RQF Level 3 (shop-floor jobs, unskilled labor, etc.).
 You also cannot use the secondary employment permission as cover for reducing your commitment to the endorsed business — your primary role remains running that business.
-If your endorsing body or the Home Office concludes that secondary employment has become your main occupation and the business has been neglected, enforcement action follows.
+If your endorsing body or the Home Office concludes that secondary employment has become your main occupation and the business has been neglected, this may lead to action.

 Shareholding and director fees.
 There is no restriction on drawing director fees or dividends from your company.
 How you pay yourself is a company governance and HMRC matter, not a visa condition — though PAYE and Corporation Tax obligations apply.